jescrich/libraries/docs/workflow/quickstart.md

 # Quickstart
 ## Implementing Order Processing with NestJS Workflow

-This guide will walk you through setting up the NestJS Workflow module to manage the state transitions of an order processing system.
+This guide will walk you through setting up the NestJS Workflow module to manage the state transitions of an order processing system.

 ## Prerequisites

-- A NestJS application set up with TypeScript.
+- A NestJS application set up with TypeScript.
-- Node.js and npm installed.
+- Node.js and npm installed.

 ## Step 1: Install the NestJS Workflow Module

-Install the module using npm:
+Install the module using npm:

 ```bash
 npm install @jescrich/nestjs-workflow
 ```

-Or with yarn:
+Or with yarn:

 ```bash
 yarn add @jescrich/nestjs-workflow